decred/dcrdex/dex/testing/btc/README.md

 so has some change outputs that are not coinbase and have varying number of confirmations.

 **Gamma** is another wallet on the alpha node.
-Gamma is encrypted, so requires unlocking for sensitive operations.
 Gamma has no coinbase-spending outputs, but has a number of UTXOs of varying size and confirmation count.

+**Delta** is another wallet on the beta node, similar to gamma.

-**The gamma wallet password is "abc"**.
+**The wallet password is "abc"** for encrypted wallets.

 ## Dependencies

-You must have [bitcoind and bitcoin-cli](https://github.com/bitcoin/bitcoin/releases) in `PATH` to use the harness. bitcoin v26.0.0+ is recommended.
+You must have [bitcoind and bitcoin-cli](https://github.com/bitcoin/bitcoin/releases) in `PATH` to use the harness.
+Bitcoin Core v26.0.0+ is recommended. v30+ is fully supported.

 It also requires tmux.